foundriesio/docs/mkdocs/docs/reference-manual/ota/aktualizr-lite.md

 ### Configuration update methods

 - Editing `/var/sota/sota.toml` on a device
 - Adding or editing an existing configuration snippet e.g.
   `/etc/sota/conf.d/zz-50-fioctl-01.toml` on a device
--   Running *fioctl* from any host `fioctl devices config <device>`, see `ref-configuring-devices` for more details
+- Running `fioctl` from any host via `fioctl devices config <device>`, see `ref-configuring-devices` for more details

 ### Parameters

-The following are aktualizr-repo's configuration parameters that can be useful to play with, the presented values are the default one.
+The following are aktualizr-lite's configuration parameters that can be useful to play with, the presented values are the default one.

     [uptane]